code-distortion/adapt/README.md

     ];

     /**
-     * Specify whether to run migrations or not.
-You can also specify the
+     * Runs your migrations.
+You can also specify a custom location.
-     * location of the migrations to run.
      *
      * @var boolean|string
      */
-    protected bool $migrations = true;
+    protected bool|string $migrations = true;
 //    or
-//    protected string $migrations = 'database/other_migrations';
+//    protected bool|string $migrations = 'database/other_migrations';

     /**
-     * Specify the seeders to run (they will only be run if migrations are
+     * Specify which seeders to run.
-     * run).
      *
+     * NOTE: Seeders will only be run if migrations are run.
+     *
      * @var string|string[]
      */
-    protected string $seeders = 'DatabaseSeeder';
+    protected string|array $seeders = 'DatabaseSeeder';
 //    or
-//    protected array $seeders = ['DatabaseSeeder'];
+//    protected string|array $seeders = ['DatabaseSeeder'];

     /**
-     * Overwrite the details of certain database connections with values from
-     * others.
+     * When browser-tests are being performed, transaction-based database
+     * re-use needs to be disabled.
      *
-     * e.g. overwrite the "mysql" connection with the "sqlite" connection's
-     * details so SQLite is used instead.
+     * If you don't specify this value, Adapt will automatically
+     * detect if a Dusk browser test is running.
      *
-     * @var string
+     * @var boolean
      */
-    protected string $remapConnections = 'mysql < sqlite';
+    protected bool $isBrowserTest = true;

     /**
-     * Specify which connection "default" should point to.
+     * Reuse databases using a transaction.
      *
-     * @var string
+     * @var boolean
      */
-    protected string $defaultConnection = 'mysql';
+    protected bool $transactions = true;

     /**
-     * When browser-tests are being performed, transaction-based database
-     * re-use needs to be disabled.
+     * Reuse databases using journaling (MySQL only).
      *
-     * This is because the browser (which runs in a different process and
-     * causes outside requests to your website) needs to access the same
-     * database that your test built.
+     * @var boolean
+     */
+    protected bool $journals = true;

+    /**
+     * Take snapshots of the database for quick importing later.
+Snapshots will
+     * only be taken when transactions and journaling aren't used, unless
+     * the "!" prefix is added.
      *
-     * If you don't specify this value, Adapt will automatically
-     * detect if a browser test is running.
+     * false
+     * / 'afterMigrations' / 'afterSeeders' / 'both',
+     * / '!afterMigrations' / '!afterSeeders' / '!both'.
      *
-     * @var boolean
+     * @var string|boolean
      */
-    protected bool $isBrowserTest = true;
+    protected string|bool $snapshots = 'afterSeeders';

     /**
      * Adapt can be configured to use another installation of Adapt to
      * build databases instead of doing it itself.
-This may be
-     * useful when sharing a database between projects.
      *
-     * The other installation must be web-accessible to the first.
+     * NOTE: The other installation must be web-accessible to the this.
      *
      * e.g. 'https://other-site.local/'
      *